Love those little marshmallows in your hot chocolate in the winter? Are there just never enough? Learn how to make your own!

 2. Lay them out on a tray in a single layer.
 While there are many foods I am not so particular about separating (like mushrooms since they begin to shrivel almost within the hour), I do make sure my marshmallows aren’t touching so that there aren’t spots where they may not have dried well.
 You can put a ton on the sheet, just make sure they aren’t touching.

 When they are completely crunchy.
-For me, marshmallows don’t change a ton when they are dried like most foods do.
-They do shrink up a tad and get a big shrively, but upon first glance it’s not easy to tell.
+For me, marshmallows don’t change a ton when they are dried as most foods do.
+They do shrink a tad and get a bit shriveled, but at first glance, it’s not easy to tell.
 So I let the boys sneak test pieces after about three hours to begin to judge when they are done.
 When they tell me they are crunchy, I start testing.

 How to Oven Dry Marshmallows

 As with any dehydrating project in your oven, keeping a low temperature is important because you aren’t trying to cook the food, you’re just trying to remove the moisture.
-Most will find that leaving their oeven door open a crack with it set at the lowest temperature is ideal as long as you are comfortable doing that.
+Most will find that leaving their oven door open a crack with it set at the lowest temperature is ideal as long as you are comfortable doing that.
 Please don’t do it with small children in the house if they wander into the kitchen a lot.
-While you can do it, I do not recommend it much.
+Small children can easily grab the oven door and burn their hands if it’s already open.

 This is a cheat.
 You can just leave a bag that’s been opened but not sealed completely in your pantry.
 In about three months, you’ll have rock hard little marshmallows 😉 I hate when that happens!